cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 General Service Attributes
 -------------------

-Each cloudmesh service must have an attribute ``cm`` with the following fields. if an attribute contains the value TBD it needs to be updated.
+Each Cloudmesh service must have an attribute ``cm`` with the following fields.
+If an attribute contains the value `TBD` it needs to be updated.
 You only have to update the providers you like to use, you can delete the others if you like.

 cm
 ~~

-In the ``cm` portion we define elementary information that identifies the service.
-This includes The following information
+In the `cm` portion, we define elementary information that identifies the service.
+This includes the following information

 active

-    if set to True, this cloud is going to be used in cloudmesh, if it is set to False it is not activated.
+    if set to True, this cloud is going to be used in Cloudmesh, if it is set to False it is not activated.
-    This has the advantage that you do not have to remove the service from the yaml file if you do not use it
+    This has the advantage that you do not have to remove the service from the YAML file if you do not use it

 heading

-    This field is currently not used, but in future releases this field will be use in table or GUIs to be printed when list functions are used
+    This field is currently not used but in future releases this field will be used in table or GUIs to be printed when list functions are used

 label

     This field is typically the same as the entry under which the cloud service is filed.
-In our case it is aws.
-It is a convenient abbreviation that can be used in your programs.
+It is used as a convenient abbreviation that can be used in your programs.

 kind

-    This field is the most important field that identified what kind of service your cloud is and it will determine based on its name how to interact with the service.
+    This field is the most important field that identified what kind of service your cloud is, and it determines based on its name how to interact with the service.

     For compute services the following kinds are valid: ``aws``,